Andrey Rublev: 2023: Monte-Carlo title, three major quarterfinals

 He reached the quarterfinals at Wimbledon for the first time in his career, defeating Max Purcell, Aslan Karatsev, David Goffin & Alexander Bublik, before losing to Novak Djokovic in four sets.

 Rublev won the Swedish Open, defeating Casper Ruud in the final.

 Seeded eight at the US Open, Rublev lost to Daniil Medvedev in the quarterfinals, becoming the first player to lose his first nine major quarterfinals.

 Seeded fifth at the China Open, he reached the second round defeating Cameron Norrie but lost to Ugo Humbert.
-At the same tournament, in doubles he reached the semifinals with Karen Khachanov.Also seeded fifth at the Shanghai Masters, he defeated this time 32nd seed Ugo Humbert and 18th seed Grigor Dimitrov to reach his second Masters final of the season.
+At the same tournament, in doubles he reached the semifinals with Karen Khachanov.
+Also seeded fifth at the Shanghai Masters, he defeated this time 32nd seed Ugo Humbert and 18th seed Grigor Dimitrov to reach his second Masters final of the season.
 He became the only player, male or female, to record 50 wins in each of the past three years.
 He lost in the final to 16th seed Hubert Hurkacz.

 2024: Madrid Open title, 300th win

 As the top seed in Hong Kong, Rublev won his first title of the season, defeating Liam Broady, Arthur Fils, Shang Juncheng, and Emil Ruusuvuori.
 At the Australian Open, Rublev reached the quarterfinals, but lost to fourth seed and eventual champion Jannik Sinner.
 En route to the quarterfinal, Rublev recorded his 300th win, defeating tenth seed Alex de Minaur from 2–1 down and winning in five sets to reach his tenth major quarterfinal.
 He became the eighth man born in 1990 or later to reach this milestone, and the fourth man born in 1995 or later to do so after Alexander Zverev, Daniil Medvedev and Stefanos Tsitsipas.

 Seeded second in Rotterdam, Rublev defeated Zizou Bergs and Félix Auger-Aliassime before losing to Alex de Minaur in the quarterfinals.
 As the top seed in Doha, Rublev received a bye into the second round and beat Richard Gasquet before being upset by world No. 116 Jakub Menšík in the quarterfinals.
 Seeded second in Dubai, Rublev reached the semifinals after a defeat over Arthur Cazaux and an early retirement by Sebastian Korda.
 At 5–6 in the third set of the semifinals against Alexander Bublik, Rublev was defaulted for verbally abusing a line judge.
 However, the ATP later restored Rublev's ranking points and prize money from the tournament.

+Andrei Andrejewitsch Rubljow, ATP Basel 2024.